Do you want to start earning money from your website with through WordPress membership management?

 If you’re a fan of the WooCommerce ecommerce platform, then you can also use UMP to restrict access to any WooCommerce product.

-UMP is a robust plugin that doesn’t hold anything back—when you purchase this plugin, you’ll get 35 add-on packs included!
+UMP is a robust plugin for a WordPress membership site that doesn’t hold anything back—when you purchase this plugin, you’ll get 35 add-on packs included!

-ARMember is a one-stop solution that has everything you need to create a membership website.
+ARMember is a one-stop solution that has everything you need to create a WordPress membership website.
+If you want the best membership plugin for WordPress, you'll like ARMember's impressive features.

-Some of the ARMember plugin’s stand-out features include:
+Some of the ARMember WordPress membership plugin’s stand-out features include:

 - Automatically generated shortcode.
 Add plan selection, registration, payment and coupon creation functionality to your website with a single piece of shortcode.